theolampert/JSValueCoder/README.md

 #### Notes:
-This was originally forked from here https://github.com/byss/KBJSValueCoding and support was added for nested structs and arrays and tests added.
+This was based off of work done here [here](https://github.com/byss/KBJSValueCoding), support was added for nested structs and arrays and tests added.